Akhil0202/Akhil0202.github.io/src/pages/posts/injuredAndroid.md

 ## Flag two

-When we open the 2nd chall they give a hint saying “exported activities can be accessed using ADB.
+When we open the 2nd chall they gave a hint saying “exported activities can be accessed using ADB.

 ![image](https://github.com/Akhil0202/Akhil0202.github.io/assets/66013822/29b5b07b-6393-40a0-8e4b-a2327e7f9415)